 What pet amenities does the hotel offer?

 The most important amenity is always a convenient, grassy pet relief area.
 But some pet friendly hotels also provide treats at check-in, pet beds and bowls in the room, doggy room service menus, spa treatments, and pet sitting services.
 It’s always nice when your hotel has a restaurant with a pet friendly patio.
 And some dog friendly hotels even host a “yappy hour” in the lobby each evening!
 Deciding how much to pamper your pet is entirely up to you.
+Another nice perk is a nearby dog park!

 Can pets be left unattended?